-How Can I Tell If My Website Architecture Is Costing Me Leads?
+How Can I Tell If My Website Architecture Is Bad And Is Costing Me Leads?

-If a marketing agency tells you your ‘architecture’ has problems it’s tough to know whether they’re telling you the truth.
+If a contractor marketing agency tells you your ‘architecture’ has problems it’s tough to know whether they’re telling you the truth.
 It almost feels like a dodgy salesman trying to sell you a left-handed screwdriver that won’t actually make a difference to your business.
-Is there actually anything wrong with your website?
+Is there actually anything wrong with your contractor, trade or home improvement website?
 That’s the question you need answered.

 Website architecture is a fancy term for how your site is organized.
 If it’s well organized and easy for people to find things and use, they’re more likely to become customers.
 If it’s poorly organized, you’ll lose leads.
 Here are 5 warning signs your site architecture is in trouble.